xiaomeng-zhu/xiaomeng-zhu.github.io/_pages/about.md

 Aside from computational linguistics, I also work on dynamic models of articulation under the framework of Dynamic Field Theory.

-**I am actively looking for Summer 2025 research internships.
-Please feel free to reach out if you think I will be a good fit for your position!**

 ## News
+- (Feb 2025) New preprint [**Meaning beyond truth conditions**](https://arxiv.org/pdf/2502.14119) that uses core ideas from dynamic semantics to evaluate LLMs!
-- (Sep 2024) I will be presenting in the Dynamic Field Theory for Unifying Discrete and Continuous Aspects of Linguistic Representations symposium at LSA 2025 Annual Meeting.
-See you in Philadelphia!
+- (Jan 2025) I presented in the Dynamic Field Theory for Unifying Discrete and Continuous Aspects of Linguistic Representations symposium at LSA 2025 Annual Meeting.
 - (May 2024) I am excited to announce that my first paper [LIEDER: Linguistically-Informed Evaluation for Discourse Entity Recognition](https://github.com/xiaomeng-zhu/LIEDER) has been accepted to the main conference of ACL 2024!
 See you in Bangkok!

 <!---